Let’s skip the search and go straight for the most helpful free online games for kindergarten.

 - Lonely long vowels song

-- Magic e machine*
+- Magic e mix and match

 Math games & activities